Who is this qualification for?

 How long will it take?

-Students complete 13 hours and 16 minutes of interactive online learning covering the key knowledge subjects with theory tests online prior to joining us for the four-days to face to face immersive scenario based learning.
+Students complete 13 hours and 16 minutes of interactive online learning covering the key knowledge subjects with theory tests online prior to joining us for the 3-days to face to face immersive scenario based learning.

 The Pre Hospital Environment